-Police Briefs are compiled by JEREMY OGUL from public logs and press releases from the Davis Police Department and represent the official version of what happened.
-The DPD crime blotter can be viewed online at cityofdavis.org/police/log.
-This segment appears on Mondays during the summer.
+POLICE BRIEFS are compiled by JEREMY OGUL from the public logs of the Davis Police Department and represent the official version of what happened.
+The crime blotter can be viewed online at cityofdavis.org/police/log.
+This segment appears Tuesdays and Fridays.